breard-r/acmed-wiki/en/Predefined-Hooks.md

 ## `http-01-echo`

-This group contains the hooks that allow the resolution of the `http-01` challenge by writing the verification value into the file to be served by a web server.
+This hook group contains the hooks that allow the resolution of the `http-01` challenge by writing the verification `proof` into the file to be served by a web server.
 This file is written into a folder with the path `<web_root>/<identifer>/.well-known/acme-challenge/` where:

 - `<web_root>` is the root directory of the web server, by default `/var/www/`
-- `<identifier>` is the identifier to validate, so the domain name, IP address, etc.
+- `<identifier>` is the identifier to validate, so the domain name or IP address.

 Be careful not to confuse the identifier to validate and the name of the certificate.
-In a certificate, you must solve a challenge by identifier and only the name of the latter counts: the name of the certificate is not used in this hook.
+In a certificate, you must solve a challenge by identifier and only the name of the latter counts: the name of the certificate is not needed.

 It is possible to change the root directory of the web server by setting the environment variable `HTTP_ROOT`